vabs/money-tracker/README.md

 ### Default Values

-If no `transactions.json` file is found, the app creates a default profile:
+If no `transactions.json` file is found, the app creates a default profile so the UI can still render:
 - **Name**: "Default"
 - **Emoji**: 👤
 - **Initial Amount**: $1,000